henrypapadatos/AutoBots/README.md

 | num-decoder-layers & MLL | 0.7382       | 0.6527       | 1.106        |
 | Autobots  (num-decoder-layers 2)  | **0.7159**       | 0.6562       | 1.112        |

-It appears that increasing the number of decoders does not significantly enhance performance, with the exception of a slight improvement in Val minFDE 6.
+It appears that increasing the number of decoders does not significantly enhance performance, except for slight improvements in Val minFDE 6.
 Interestingly, the metric curves from the test sets demonstrate better results with a larger architecture, as illustrated in the graph below.
 <img src="https://github.com/henrypapadatos/AutoBots/assets/63106608/6d8a7901-3ecf-45a8-81b0-79c689ba6280"  width="80%" height="40%">
 This discrepancy suggests the presence of overfitting.
 To address this issue, we have opted to experiment with varying levels of L2 regularization in our final experiment.